 Devils' all-time leading scorer Patrik Elias retires

-Patrik Elias, the New Jersey Devils' all-time leading scorer, is retiring after a career that spanned almost two decades and included two Stanley Cup titles.
-The 40-year-old native of the Czech Republic announced his retirement in a statement Friday.
+In this April 13, 2015, file photo, New Jersey Devils center Patrik Elias, of Czech Republic. carries his equipment bag as he leaves the locker room in Newark, N.J.
+Devils' all-time leading scorer Patrik Elias is retiring after a career that spanned almost two decades and included two Stanley Cup titles.

 Add your comments below